musevlt/gto_authors/README.md

 - Ventou, E. et al. 2017 , "The MUSE Hubble Ultra Deep Field Survey.
 IX.
 Evolution of galaxy merger fraction since z ≈ 6", [2017A&A...608A...9V](https://ui.adsabs.harvard.edu/abs/2017A&A...608A...9V)
 - Ventou, E. et al. 2019 , "New criteria for the selection of galaxy close pairs from cosmological simulations: evolution of the major and minor merger fraction in MUSE deep fields", [2019A&A...631A..87V](https://ui.adsabs.harvard.edu/abs/2019A&A...631A..87V)
 - Verhamme, A. et al. 2018 , "Recovering the systemic redshift of galaxies from their Lyman alpha line profile", [2018MNRAS.478L..60V](https://ui.adsabs.harvard.edu/abs/2018MNRAS.478L..60V)
+- de La Vieuville, G. et al. 2020 , "MUSE observations towards the lensing cluster A2744: Intersection between the LBG and LAE populations at z ∼ 3-7", [2020A&A...644A..39D](https://ui.adsabs.harvard.edu/abs/2020A&A...644A..39D)
 - de La Vieuville, G. et al. 2019 , "Faint end of the z ∼ 3-7 luminosity function of Lyman-alpha emitters behind lensing clusters observed with MUSE", [2019A&A...628A...3D](https://ui.adsabs.harvard.edu/abs/2019A&A...628A...3D)
-- de La Vieuville, G. et al. 2020 , "MUSE observations towards the lensing cluster A2744: Intersection between the LBG and LAE populations at z ∼ 3-7", [2020A&A...644A..39D](https://ui.adsabs.harvard.edu/abs/2020A&A...644A..39D)
 - Weilbacher, Peter M. et al. 2020 , "The data processing pipeline for the MUSE instrument", [2020A&A...641A..28W](https://ui.adsabs.harvard.edu/abs/2020A&A...641A..28W)
+- Weilbacher, Peter M. et al. 2015 , "A MUSE map of the central Orion Nebula (M 42)", [2015A&A...582A.114W](https://ui.adsabs.harvard.edu/abs/2015A&A...582A.114W)
 - Weilbacher, Peter M. et al. 2018 , "Lyman-continuum leakage as dominant source of diffuse ionized gas in the Antennae galaxy", [2018A&A...611A..95W](https://ui.adsabs.harvard.edu/abs/2018A&A...611A..95W)
-- Weilbacher, Peter M. et al. 2015 , "A MUSE map of the central Orion Nebula (M 42)", [2015A&A...582A.114W](https://ui.adsabs.harvard.edu/abs/2015A&A...582A.114W)
+- Wendt, Martin et al. 2021 , "MusE GAs FLOw and Wind V. The dust/metallicity-anisotropy of the circum-galactic medium", [2021MNRAS.502.3733W](https://ui.adsabs.harvard.edu/abs/2021MNRAS.502.3733W)
 - Wendt, Martin et al. 2017 , "Mapping diffuse interstellar bands in the local ISM on small scales via MUSE 3D spectroscopy.
 A pilot study based on globular cluster NGC 6397", [2017A&A...607A.133W](https://ui.adsabs.harvard.edu/abs/2017A&A...607A.133W)
 - Wisotzki, L. et al. 2018 , "Nearly all the sky is covered by Lyman-α emission around high-redshift galaxies", [2018Natur.562..229W](https://ui.adsabs.harvard.edu/abs/2018Natur.562..229W)
 - Wisotzki, L. et al. 2016 , "Extended Lyman α haloes around individual high-redshift galaxies revealed by MUSE", [2016A&A...587A..98W](https://ui.adsabs.harvard.edu/abs/2016A&A...587A..98W)
+- Zabl, Johannes et al. 2019 , "MusE GAs FLOw and Wind (MEGAFLOW) II.
+A study of gas accretion around z ≈ 1 star-forming galaxies with background quasars", [2019MNRAS.485.1961Z](https://ui.adsabs.harvard.edu/abs/2019MNRAS.485.1961Z)
 - Zabl, Johannes et al. 2021 , "MusE GAs FLOw and Wind (MEGAFLOW) VIII.
 Discovery of a MgII emission halo probed by a quasar sightline", [2021MNRAS.507.4294Z](https://ui.adsabs.harvard.edu/abs/2021MNRAS.507.4294Z)
 - Zabl, Johannes et al. 2020 , "MusE GAs FLOw and Wind (MEGAFLOW) IV.
 A two sightline tomography of a galactic wind", [2020MNRAS.492.4576Z](https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.4576Z)
+- Zoutendijk, Sebastiaan L. et al. 2020 , "The MUSE-Faint survey.
+I. Spectroscopic evidence for a star cluster in Eridanus 2 and constraints on MACHOs as a constituent of dark matter", [2020A&A...635A.107Z](https://ui.adsabs.harvard.edu/abs/2020A&A...635A.107Z)
 - Zoutendijk, Sebastiaan L. et al. 2021 , "The MUSE-Faint survey.
 II.
 The dark-matter density profile of the ultra-faint dwarf galaxy Eridanus 2", [2021A&A...651A..80Z](https://ui.adsabs.harvard.edu/abs/2021A&A...651A..80Z)
-- Zoutendijk, Sebastiaan L. et al. 2020 , "The MUSE-Faint survey.
-I. Spectroscopic evidence for a star cluster in Eridanus 2 and constraints on MACHOs as a constituent of dark matter", [2020A&A...635A.107Z](https://ui.adsabs.harvard.edu/abs/2020A&A...635A.107Z)

-# Ten most cited papers [total of 5296 citations]
+# Ten most cited papers [total of 5440 citations]

 - [234 citations] Bacon, Roland et al. 2017 , "The MUSE Hubble Ultra Deep Field Survey.
 I. Survey description, data reduction, and source detection", [2017A&A...608A...1B](https://ui.adsabs.harvard.edu/abs/2017A&A...608A...1B)
 - [225 citations] Wisotzki, L. et al. 2016 , "Extended Lyman α haloes around individual high-redshift galaxies revealed by MUSE", [2016A&A...587A..98W](https://ui.adsabs.harvard.edu/abs/2016A&A...587A..98W)